COMP 303 Fall 2010

 deliverable associated with this part.

 Milestone 1: Basic model and robots Packages

 The first part will involve the development and testing of all the

-logic required to manage a hand and to automatically split a hand into
+logic required to manage a hand and the implementation of a basic

 implementation and test cases.

-Milestone 2: Model and AI Packages In this part you will
+Milestone 2: Complete model and robot packages In this part

-implement the functionality to store and manage the state of the game,
+you will finish the functionality to store and manage the state of the

 Milestone 3: GUI and Release